Ozark, Arkansas: Depictions in cinema

 In the first season of the reality TV series The Simple Life, Paris Hilton and Nicole Richie worked at the Sonic Drive-In in Ozark.

 On April 17, 2007, Late Late Show host Craig Ferguson mentioned Ozark during his guest appearance on the Late Show with David Letterman.
 While telling Dave a story about travelling the country, Craig said he had stopped in "Ozark, which is a town in Arkansas," and discovered catfish.
-It was the first time Craig had eaten catfish.
+It was the first time Ferguson had eaten catfish.
 He described it as being "a tasty fish".
 On June 14, 2007, Ferguson displayed a letter from Mayor Vernon McDaniels, making Ferguson an honorary citizen of Ozark.
 After becoming an honorary citizen, Ferguson set out to become an honorary citizen of as many U.S. cities as possible and later became an official U.S. citizen, all thanks to Ozark starting the trend.
 On June 25, 2009, Ferguson again mentioned Ozark during his opening monologue.
 He told his audience that Ozark was the place to stop for good catfish and described it as a "lovely town".
 Ferguson later financed a bond to build a $415,000 turf field for their high school football team in 2010.